stockeh/mlx-drifting-model/README.md

 # Drifiting Models in MLX

-A generative model that evolves the pushforward distribution during training for single-step inference implemented in [MLX](https://github.com/ml-explore/mlx).
+A generative model that evolves the pushforward distribution during training with a drifting field that naturally allows for single-step inference.
+Implemented minimally in [MLX](https://github.com/ml-explore/mlx) in [`main.py`](main.py).
 Based on [Generative Models via Drifting](https://arxiv.org/abs/2602.04770).

 ![Swiss Roll](media/swiss_roll-figure.png)